4dn-dcic/fish_omics_format/docs/source/format_overview.rst

 - The format is organized in multiple individual tables.
 The tables differ between the bas and vol modalities:

   - The 12 :ref:`BAS-table-reference-label` are common to both **bas Chromatin Tracing** and **vol Chromatin Tracing**.
-  - The additional 3 :ref:`VOL-table-reference-label` pertain **exclusively to VOL Chromatin Tracing**.
+  - The additional 3 :ref:`VOL-table-reference-label` pertain **exclusively to vol Chromatin Tracing**.

 - Each modality only has one mandatory table: